robruenes/mlearned/README.md

 }
 ```

+By default, it expects it to be named `friends.json` and located in the same directory, but this can be overridden
+using the `-p`/`--players_file` flag.

 # branches.json

-You can also include a `branches.json` file, and the tool will scrape the match history of the players in
+The scraper can also optionally use a file to scrape all of the players in a given branch, in the same format:
-that branch.
-The expected structure is identical to `friends.json`, but with branch IDs.

 ```json
   "12345": { "name": "Branch A" },
   "23456": { "name": "Branch B" },
   "34567": { "name": "Branch C" }
 ```

+You can pass this file to the script by using the `-b`/`--branches_file` flag.

 # Scraping data from LL